-The manual method is to find the file first, then drag it to the trash and emptying trash.
-Do this: on your desktop, click Go > Computer > (your username) > Library > Preferences, target the right .plist file and delete it.
-Watch this video if you are unsure how to do.
+The manual method is to find the file first, then drag it to the trash and empty trash.
+On your desktop, click Go > Computer > (your username) > Library > Preferences, locate the right .plist file and delete it.
+Watch this video if you are unsure how to do it.

-A faster yet automatic way is to use CleanMyMac.
-Again, the disk cleaning utility we mentioned above.
-After downloading and installing it on your Mac, open the app > select System Junk -> click Scan button; Very soon, it will detect a number of unneeded system data, including the broken or corrupted preference files.
-Hit Clean and remove them.
+Another way (yet a safer way) is to use this app CleanMyMac.
+Once you install it on your Mac, open the app > select System Junk > click the Scan button; Soon, it will detect a number of unneeded system data, including the broken or corrupted preference files.
+Hit Clean to remove them.

 There are no such registry cleaners for Mac, as macOS doesn’t have registries as Windows does.
 Due to the way macOS manages system preference files associated with third-party apps, the preferences might become corrupted.
 But you can often fix the problem by simply deleting them.